Quezon: Water security

+Culture

 Festivals

-Among the festivals of Quezon, the three most prominent and famous are the Pahiyas Festival of Lucban, the Niyugyugan Festival of Quezon Province and Katang Festival of Calauag.
+Among the festivals of Quezon, the three most prominent and famous are the Pahiyas Festival of Lucban, the Niyogyugan Festival of Quezon Province and Katang Festival of Calauag.

 The Pahiyas Festival is the thanksgiving celebration of the people in Lucban for the Feast of St. Isidore Labrador, the patron saint of farmers.
-Held every May 15, during the Pahiyas Festival people of Lucban decorates their houses in the most creative manner.
-They uses their harvest vegetables and grains like rice, chayotes, radishes, tomato, sweet potato, squash and the colorful kiping.
+Held every May 15, during the Pahiyas Festival people of Lucban decorate their houses in the most creative manner.
+They use their harvest vegetables and grains like rice, chayotes, radishes, tomatoes, sweet potatoes, squash and the colorful kiping.
 Kiping is an ornament made of grounded rice flour shaped into leaves and dyed in different colors.
 These materials are used to make the houses colorful during the event which Pahiyas is famous for.